-The Climate Innovation Fund, we identify, invest in, and scale up solutions, covering a broad range of climate positive interventions.
+Through our Climate Innovation Fund, we identify, invest in, and scale up solutions, covering a broad range of climate positive interventions.
 We know that achieving urban emissions reductions is not separate from ensuring an equitable and just future for all Albertans.

 We support projects and organizations in alignment with the climate action plans in Calgary and Edmonton by focusing on three key areas:

-- – Building Better & Retrofitting Wiser
+Building Better & Retrofitting Wiser

-- – Moving on Mobility
+Moving on Mobility

 Decarbonization & Renewable Energy

 We fund local climate mitigation projects in Calgary and Edmonton, covering a diverse range of activities, from technology demonstration to collective impact and policy advancement.